-What makes this locale so prone to Gothic tales is the failure of communication between family members or social groups.
-In the absence of communication, strange projections and psychological grotesqueries spring up and rapidly grow to unmanageable proportions.
-Malevolent fantasies are the source and sustenance of the Gothic tradition.”
+“The Bully” and “The Box Social” have been called “the first examples of a modern tradition called Southern Ontario Gothic” because of “their use of Gothic elements of the macabre.”
+“What makes this locale so prone to Gothic tales is the failure of communication between family members or social groups.
+In the absence of communication, strange projections and psychological grotesqueries spring up and rapidly grow to unmanageable proportions.”

-— Michael Hurley and Allan Hepburn in The Concise Oxford Companion to Canadian Literature, pages 593-594.
+The Concise Oxford Companion to Canadian Literature, page 511.
 William Toye, Ed., Oxford University Press, 2011.

 “Out of the deep past it somehow came to me, I think from my mother talking about the way men treated women in our neighbourhood.
 They never struck back; well, in my story one of them did.”
 (James Crerar Reaney, Contemporary Authors Autobiography Series, Volume 15, page 304.)